ayahusseini/book-reviews/README.md

 ## Production setup (one-off)

-This section documents the full steps to deploy the app on a fresh Ubuntu VPS (e.g. Vultr, Hetzner, DigitalOcean).
+This section documents the full steps to deploy the app on a fresh Ubuntu VPS.

 ### 1. Provision the VPS and SSH in

-Rent a VPS running Ubuntu.
-SSH in as root:

 ```sh
 ssh root@your_server_ip